programminghistorian/ph-submissions/lessons/introduction-to-ffmpeg.md

 ## Using FFmpeg in a web browser (without installing)
 If you do not want to install FFmpeg on your computer but would like to become familiar with using it at the command-line, Brian Grinstead's [videoconverter.js](https://bgrins.github.io/videoconverter.js/demo/) provides a way to run FFmpeg commands and learn its basic functions in the web-browser of your choice.
-  **Note**: This resource runs on an older version of FFmpeg and may not contain all the features of the most recent version.
+  > **Note**: This browser-based interface does not have the functionality to complete the entirety of this tutorial but is useful for learning the basics of FFmpeg commands.
+Additionally, this resource runs on an older version of FFmpeg and may not contain all the features of the most recent version.

 # Basic Structure and Syntax of FFmpeg commands
 Basic FFmepg commands consist of four elements:

 `[Command Prompt] [Input File] [Flags/Actions] [Output File]`

-* A command prompt will begin every ffmpeg command.
+* A command prompt will begin every FFmpeg command.
 Depending on the use, this prompt will either be `ffmpeg` (changing files), `ffprobe` (gathering metadata from files), or `ffplay` (playback of files)
 * Input files are the files being read, edited, or examined.
 The output file is the new file created by the command or the report generated by an `ffprobe` command
 * Flags and actions are the things you are telling FFmpeg to do the input files.
 Most commands will contain multiple flags and actions of various complexity

 Written generically, a basic FFmpeg command looks like this:

 `ffmpeg -i /filepath/input_file.ext -flag some_action /filepath/output_file.ext`

+> **Note**: As with any command-line interface, you will need to write out the filepath of the input and output files depending on location of your working directories.
+In the examples given in this tutorial, filepaths will not be fully written out and it is assumed that a user has navigated to the working directory containing the input files to execute the commands.

 Next, we will look at some examples of several different commands that use this structure and syntax.
 These commands will also demonstrate some of FFmpeg's most basic, useful functions and allow us to become more familiar with how digital audiovisual files are constructed.